mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 _Or was I the rude one?
 No, She was intentionally trying to get under my skin._

 _I feel guilty.
 Why do I feel guilty?
+What sort of corruption has this old woman woven into my heart?_.

+It felt unclean, like I needed to burn away some piece of myself that had spoiled, to protect my homeland from myself.

+_No, I am self-dependent.
+That is who I am.
+That is what makes me worthy of living._

-What sort of corruption has this old bat woven into my heart?_.
-It felt dirty, like I needed to burn away some part of who I had become.
-Or reclaim the self-dependent Kaln I used to be.
-I drifted back to childhood, my father used to telling us that "Nothing is promised".
-My naether would always remind him, "You promised to love us".
+I laid down on my bed and let my thoughts drift back to childhood.
+My father used to tell me, "Nothing is promised in life.
+Even your mind can betray you".
+And my nather would always remind him, "You promised to love us".

-There was a knock at the door to snap me awake. _Is it that Tiggu again come to tell me I was rude?_ I sat up and quietly snuck toward the door to see who it was. _Jesse?
+There was a knock at the front door to snap me awake. _Is it that Tiggu again come to tell me I was rude?_

+I sat up on my bed and quietly snuck toward the door to see who it was.

+_Jesse?
 Delivering a message now?
 What could he possibly want?_

-I cracked the door with my trousers still beside it and he started as soon as the door opened.
+I cracked the door to talk to him, but before I could say anything he unleashed a flurry of desperate words.

 “Liffa, I have an urgent message for Melna.
 Is she here?”

 “Um.
-No she left a few clicks ago.”
+No she left a bit ago.”

 He was still catching his breath, “We - we need to find a way to get it to her as soon as possible.”

-“Slow down for me.
+“Slow down, Jesse.
 What’s this about?”

 “It's about Ara.“